Navigating Supervised Visitation: What Parents Need to Know

 Preparing for Your First Supervised Visit

-Understanding the Environment
+Understanding the Purpose

 Common Procedures and Rules

-Adhering to Guidelines
+- Adhering to child-appropriate activities

 Making Visits Positive for Children

-Focus on Quality Interaction
+Focus on Your Child

-Practical Checklist for Supervised Visitation
+Practical Checklist for a Successful Visit

 FAQ